For Brazil’s Bolsonaro, isolated by corruption probe and virus denial, the troubles mount

 “He discusses everything with his children,” said one informal adviser, who spoke on the condition of anonymity to discuss the president candidly.
 “His children have a great influence on his decisions.
 He only trusts his children, no one else.”

-Bolsonaro’s sons surrounded him in a recent video showing the president hailing chloroquine, the unproven, potentially dangerous drug he has ordered mass produced to fight the coronavirus.
+Bolsonaro’s sons surrounded him in a recent video showing the president hailing chloroquine, the unproven, potentially dangerous drug he has ordered mass-produced to fight the coronavirus.
 They have attacked detractors on social media.
 And they are themselves the subjects of investigations that have grown into political scandals for Bolsonaro.

 Flávio Bolsonaro, a federal senator, has been accused of embezzlement.
 Investigators have accused Carlos Bolsonaro, a Rio de Janeiro city council member, of leading an online disinformation campaign targeting critics.

 The Bolsonaros have denied wrongdoing.
-The president argued Monday that anything written by Carlos was protected under the freedom of expression.
+The president argued Monday that anything written by Carlos was protected under guarantees of freedom of expression.

-Moro’s allegation that Bolsonaro wanted to install a police commander who would grant him access to confidential reports and take investigative requests has fueled suspicions that Bolsonaro was attempting to hamper the probes into his sons.
+Moro’s allegation that Jair Bolsonaro wanted to install a police commander who would grant him access to confidential reports and take investigative requests has fueled suspicions that the president was attempting to hamper the investigations into his sons.

 Bolsonaro argues that the choice of police commander is his to make.
 But powerful allies are now criticizing him openly.

-“The president caused his own isolation,” said Senator Sergio Olimpio Gomes, until recently one of Bolsonaro’s most trusted supporters in congress.
+“The president caused his own isolation,” said Sen. Sérgio Olímpio Gomes, until recently one of Bolsonaro’s most trusted supporters in the National Congress.
 “A massive public health crisis, an unprecedented economic crisis, and now this — the minister of justice, who has the highest reputation in Brazil as a corruption-fighting judge, making these accusations against the president.
 It is very bad for the country.”

 The accusations seem to have left Bolsonaro personally aggrieved.
 “I always opened my heart to” Moro, Bolsonaro said.
 “And I doubt if he ever opened his for me.”

 Some of Brazil’s most prominent voices are calling for Bolsonaro to step down.
-Former president Fernando Henrique Cardoso, a fellow conservative, said Bolsonaro lost his support in his handling of the coronavirus.
+Former president Fernando Henrique Cardoso, a center-right politician, said Bolsonaro lost his support in his handling of the coronavirus.
 In his body language, Cardoso said in an interview, Bolsonaro “looked like a Nazi.”

 “When he was minimizing the importance of the coronavirus, when he said this was a little flu, it gave the impression that he wasn’t fully there,” Cardoso said.
 “It’s not a little cold.
 It kills.
 It kills many people.”

-Cardoso said the political climate in Brazil — barely removed from the 2016 impeachment of president Dilma Rousseff, the imprisoning of her predecessor, Luiz Inácio Lula da Silva, and the prosecution of her successor, Michel Temer — is so volatile that he didn’t think another presidential impeachment would be good for the country.
+Cardoso said the political climate in Brazil — barely removed from the 2016 impeachment of President Dilma Rousseff, the imprisoning of her predecessor, Luiz Inácio Lula da Silva, and the prosecution of her successor, Michel Temer — is so volatile that he didn’t think another presidential impeachment would be good for the country.
 He called on Bolsonaro to resign voluntarily.

 Limits on coronavirus testing in Brazil are hiding the true dimensions of Latin America’s largest outbreak